cameronadams777/bagelpocolypse/README.md

 # Bagel Apocalypse

+This is a game developed for PirateSoftware Game Jam 14!
+The theme is "It's Spreading!"
+Below are ideas and a breakdown of possible functionality!
+Everything is being streamed live on Twitch at https://twitch.tv/cameronadams777

+## Ideas

 - Office space setting
 - CEO turns into Bagel
 - Make your way to the mail room while everyone is turning into Bagels